JabberSocket/diffusion-equation/README.md

 This repository contains some example/practice C having to do with solutions to the diffusion equation in various scenarios.

+These examples are all WIP so forgive us as we wrench on them.

 ## boil

 A simple no-input 3D heat diffusion solver.